 Melissa hails from Brooklyn, NY and is a doctoral fellow in Classical Studies, hoping to focus on Roman women’s, gender, and sexuality studies.
-She has been a feminist ever since she read the Old Testament in its entirety when she was eleven-years old and did not like what she saw.
-Melissa’s main feminist interests include rape, reproductive justice, the history of the waves, notions of femininity and masculinity, safe(r) and radical spaces, intersectionality, body-policing and bodily autonomy, feminist presentations of women in visual media, and feminist musicians.
+She has been a feminist ever since she was eleven-years-old and was first street harassed.
+Melissa’s main feminist interests include the destruction of rape culture, prison abolition, reproductive justice, the history of the feminism(s), notions of femininity and masculinity, safe(r) and radical spaces, intersectionality, body-policing and bodily autonomy, feminist presentations of women in visual media, and feminist musicians.
 Joanna Newsom has had a dramatic influence on Melissa’s life and sanity—no other musician has made her feel so human and has made her cry so much in public.

 Some of Melissa’s Posts: